A Revelation!

 On Wednesday, 20th June the Chancellor of the Exchequer, John Major, proposes a new European currency, the "hard ecu", to circulate alongside existing national currencies.

-Representatives from the Canadian provinces fail to ratify the Meech Lake accord, which would have granted French-speaking Quebec special status amongst the provinces whilst guaranteeing its commitment to the Canadian federation.
+Representatives from the Canadian provinces fail to ratify the Meech Lake Accord by the deadline of 23rd June, which would have granted French-speaking Quebec special status amongst the provinces whilst guaranteeing its commitment to the Canadian federation.

 |